-Anonymous asked: Am I wrong to think that WGWG is less about either Will Grayson and more about Tiny Cooper?
+Anonymous said: Am I wrong to think that WGWG is less about either Will Grayson and more about Tiny Cooper?

 Not really.
 I’ve always been interested in what happens when you give the narrative voice to the sidekick.
 In a way, WGWG is a novel in which two sidekicks are given narrative voices.
 (You don’t have to read it that way, of course, but I think you could certainly make the case that Tiny Cooper is the protagonist of the novel.)

-Anonymous asked: Which one of you wrote the lyrics for the musical?
+Anonymous said: Which one of you wrote the lyrics for the musical?

 Both of us, although David wrote most of the good stuff.

-nolynylon asked: The characters in the play dressed as White Sox players because they play for "the other team."
+nolynylon said: The characters in the play dressed as White Sox players because they play for "the other team."
 Does this make you a Cubs fan?
 Or do even care about baseball?